oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 })
 ```

 Since users are only likely to add one meal at a time, you can use `appendChild` on the parent element to insert the new meal into the DOM.
-You could use a `DocumentFragment` here but the difference in time/processing would be insignificant since both operations will result in a single reflow.
+You could use a `DocumentFragment` here, but the difference in time/processing would be insignificant since both operations will result in a single reflow.

 ```js
 addMeal (meal) {